aido/AidoATP/README.md

 Exchanges
 =========

-Aido ATP currently trades on the MtGOX exchange.
+Aido ATP currently trades on the MtGOX, BTC-e and Bitstamp exchanges.
 More exchanges are planned.

 Usage
 =====